 BALIK

-Balik was our first try with “large” extrusion dies, and was not as easy as we thought!
-We totally under-estimated how strong can be a mass of clay under pressure.
-Many dies broke, many attempts to push out this clay were failures, but thanks to all those experiments we were better understanding the process.
-Now, we are soon able to extrude the shape we want as easy as we think it is.
-That process of personnal research and development took us more than a year, therefore that technique is naturally, at the moment, the core of our studio.
+We totally underestimated how strong can a mass of clay be under pressure.
+Many dies broke, many attempts to push out the clay failed.. but thanks to all those experiments we were getting better at understanding the material and the process.
+Soon we would be able to extrude shapes we want, as easily as you would think.
+That process of personal research and development took us more than a year, therefore that technique is naturally, at the moment, the core of our studio.

 “By the materials that compose it, Balik is in essence both fragile and robust.
 In this reinterpretation of the seat Studio Biskt realizes a metal base that, like two river banks, that would be linked by an extruded clay junction.
 Glazed in different shades of colours, Balik aspires to the outdoors and evokes, in its composition and possibility of assembly, multiple variations.”